 8/14/1913: Cardinal Ed Konetchy blasted the ball into the left-field stands in the third inning of the first game off Rube Marquard.
 The ball caromed off the seats back onto the field and umpire Ernie Quigley called it a double.

 4/17/1914: Luther Bonin of the Buffalo Blues in the Federal League hit a home run into the bleachers during a game in Baltimore against the Terrapins.
 However, as he rounded third base, manager Larry Schlafly, who was coaching third, patted Bonin on the back.
 Bonin was declared out by the umpires.
 This would have been Bonin's only home run in his 21-game major league career.
 He was credited with a triple, the only one of his career!

 7/13/1915: In a game at the Polo Grounds, Cy Williams of the Cubs hit what appeared to be a two-run inside-the-park home run to right center in the top of the fourth inning.
 However, Williams missed third base and was called out by umpire Mal Eason.
 Cubs skipper Roger Bresnahan was ejected by umpire Lord Byron for arguing the call on Williams.
-The Cubs beat the Giants, 8-4.
+The Cubs lost to the Giants, 4-3.

 5/29/1920: Catcher Ernie Krueger of the Dodgers lost an inside the park homer when the ball rolled under the temporary stands in center field at Ebbets Field.
 He was awarded a ground-rule triple on the play.
 The hit came off Hugh McQuillan of the Braves in the third inning of game 2 with one out.